 This was used as a starting point for further exploration.
-In terms of process, I like to start working towards a solution using only black and white (and shades of grey, if need be, although that often means the shape isn’t resolved enough), as I feel that I’m forcing myself to have a shape that works, first and foremost.
-According to Alina Wheeler’s fabulous book Designing Brand Identity: An Essential Guide for the Whole Branding Team, shape is the first thing that the human eye recognizes, followed by color.
+I usually start working towards a solution using only black and white (and shades of grey, if need be, although that often means the shape isn’t resolved enough), as it’s important have a shape that works when reduced to its most elementary level.
+According to Alina Wheeler’s Designing Brand Identity: An Essential Guide for the Whole Branding Team, shape is the first thing that the human eye recognizes, followed by color.
 Details come last.

 Once we got into the process, I did a number of mock-ups for this configuration, and we used the logo on the bottom right as one of the possible ‘final’ solutions.
-This may be a comment on my (lack of) drawing skills, but I often find that shapes that look intriguing in a sketch look much less enchanting when done with flat fields of color and definite outlines.
+Often shapes that look intriguing in a sketch look less enchanting when rendered in black and white with defined outlines.
 One of the ideas that we dropped from the circle image was the idea of working a maple leaf into the horse’s mane, however, as you’ll see, we came back to that idea in other revisions.

 While I was working on this set of logos, Guto Penteado was putting together some ideas as well.
-Guto is a local designer who does all the design for Murray Popplewell’s RaeDawn Arabians (and is also the in-house designer at Popplewell’s Prairie Machine Parts) and we have collaborated on a number of projects in the past.
-Guto came up with two rough solutions.
+Guto is the local in-house designer for Murray Popplewell’s RaeDawn Arabians and Prairie Machine Parts.
+We’ve collaborated on a number of horse-related projects in the past.
+Guto came up with two potential solutions.
 The first (top left logo, above) incorporated two horse heads and a maple leaf, representing the purebred and half-Arabian streams that the Registry encompasses.
-We knew that the second head could pose problems down the road in terms of fitting the logo into certain spaces, so we worked to see if the head(s) could be repositioned in a different way.
+We knew that the top head could pose problems in terms of fitting the logo into certain spaces, so we worked to see if the head(s) could be repositioned in a different way.

 At this point, we had two potential directions and decided to drop both of them.

-Throughout the process, we worked closely with Tex and Nicole at the Registry.
-Each has a vision for the breed’s future and their feedback was invaluable.
-Tex is a professional photographer and current Registrar President; Nicole is an artist, designer, and also works at the Registry.
-Both show Arabian horses and are life-long breed aficionados.
-This posed some unique challenges as well; everyone involved also has a vision of what the ‘ideal’ Arabian head looks like.
+Throughout the process, we worked closely with our contacts at the Registry.
+Each person involved had a vision for the breed’s future and their feedback was invaluable.
+This posed some unique challenges as well; everyone involved had their own vision of what the ‘ideal’ Arabian head should look like.
 As part of the process, we did some tracings of Arabian head photos.
 We didn’t want a stylized artist’s vision of what the head should look like; however, at the same time, we did have to show some of the extreme ‘type’ that the breed is known for.

 In the end, we used Guto’s silhouette from his first design with only a few small modifications.
 It’s a modern silhouette, in terms of breed trends, but the simplicity works as viewers are able to ‘fill in’ their own details.